solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Behaviors/CDN Behavior Overview/Permissions/index.md

 # Permissions

 Assign roles to users or groups, manage and delete permissions.
-Click on a **"+"** button to assign permissions to new user/group.
+Click on the **"+"** button to assign permissions to new user/group.

 <img src="../../../../../../images/sitespermissions.jpg" alt="sitespermissions" style="width: 35%; display: block"></a>